xdmushui/partner-center-sdk/develop/create-a-self-serve-policy.md

 // All the operations executed on this partner operation instance will share the same correlation Id but will differ in request Id
 IPartner scopedPartnerOperations = partnerOperations.With(RequestContextFactory.Instance.Create(Guid.NewGuid()));

-// creates the self serve policy
+// creates the self-serve policy
 SelfServePolicy createdSelfServePolicy = scopedPartnerOperations.selfServePolicies.Create(selfServePolicy);
 ```